Parrot Cay

 The name Parrot Cay originated from the island’s history with pirates.
 Previously known as Pirate Cay, over time this was distorted to the less threatening name that the cay holds today.

-Eventually, the British constructed an outpost and cannon battery on the nearby Fort George Cay (the “fort” was decommissioned in the early 1800s) and the area has remained relatively crime-free since.
+Eventually, the British constructed an outpost and cannon battery on nearby Fort George Cay (the “fort” was decommissioned in the early 1800s) and the area has remained relatively crime-free since.

 Although a rather sandy island, various agriculture attempts took place on the island, including the planting of cotton, citrus trees, vegetables, and possibly sisal.